Teniolaaaa/rentcheck-kigali/README.md

 Review results → click on a property

-Read verified reviews and make an informed decision
+Read verified reviews → make informed decision

 Avoiding a Scammer:

 Search for "Emmanuel Nkusi"

-See red warning, scam reports, and pending disputes
+See red warning, scam reports, and disputes

-Decision: Do not rent → saved your deposit!
+Decision: Do not rent → deposit saved

 🎯 What’s Next

-Next 3–12 months:

 User accounts, reviews, scam reporting